dh1tw/remoteSwitch/README.md

 ## Behaviour on Errors

 If an error occurs from which remoteSwitch can not recover, the application exits.
-It is recommended to execute remoteSwitch as a service under the supervision of a scheduler like [systemd](https://en.wikipedia.org/wiki/Systemd).
+It is recommended to execute remoteSwitch as a service under the supervision of a scheduler like [systemd](https://en.wikipedia.org/wiki/Systemd) on Linux or [NSSM - the Non-Sucking Service Manager](https://nssm.cc/download) on Windows.

 ## Bug reports, Questions & Pull Requests